galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 1. Choose from the following options:
     1. If you are using the zipped distribution, complete the following steps:
         1. Click *Add* and then Select *Local*
-        1. Navigate to the directory that the zip was unpacked into, select the Eclipse directory, and click *OK* <br>
+        1. Navigate to the directory into which the zip was extracted, select the Eclipse directory, and click *OK* <br>
-        The `Location` field is populated with the filepath information, for example, `file:///home/username/galasa-isolated-mvp/eclipse/` or the URL to the running container if you are using the Docker image, for example, `http://localhost:8080/eclipse`.
+        The `Location` field is populated with the filepath information, for example, `file:///home/username/galasa-isolated-mvp/eclipse/`.<br>
+        Note: If you are using the Docker image, use the URL to the running container, for example, `http://localhost:8080/eclipse`.
         1. Click _Enter_.
     1. If you are not using the zipped distribution, paste `https://p2.galasa.dev/` into the _Work with_ field and click _Enter_.
 1. Tick the _Galasa_ box in the main panel, ensuring that _Galasa_ and all of its child elements are ticked.